 - lose consciousness

-- have jerks of their arms and legs
+- experience jerking of their arms and legs

 - wet or soil themselves

 Afterwards, they may be sleepy for about an hour.